pagarme/pagarme-php/README.md

 ## Usage
 ### Basic
-First you need to create an PagarMe object with your API-KEY (Avaliable on your [dashboard](https://dashboard.pagar.me/#/myaccount/apikeys))
+First, you need to create a PagarMe object with your API-KEY (Available on your [dashboard](https://dashboard.pagar.me/#/myaccount/apikeys))
 ```php
 $apiKey = 'ak_test_grXijQ4GicOa2BLGZrDRTR5qNQxJW0';
 $pagarMe =  new \PagarMe\Sdk\PagarMe($apiKey);